deepmodeling/deepmd-kit/doc/install/install-from-source.md

 ## Install the C++ interface

-If one does not need to use DeePMD-kit with Lammps or I-Pi, then the python interface installed in the previous section does everything and he/she can safely skip this section.
+If one does not need to use DeePMD-kit with LAMMPS or i-PI, then the python interface installed in the previous section does everything and he/she can safely skip this section.

 ### Install Backends' C++ interface (optional)